Movies 8 in Boardman reopening for first time since pandemic with Halloween movie showings

-BOARDMAN, Ohio (WKBN) – Movies 8 in Boardman is reopening for the first time since the start of the pandemic in March.
+BOARDMAN, Ohio (WYTV) – Movies 8 in Boardman is reopening for the first time since the start of the pandemic in March.

 The discount theater will be hosting a Spooktacular Weekend Oct.
 23-25 with select classic Halloween movies.